 The “Hearing Wait Time (Months)” is, on average, how long it takes in between when an applicant asks for a Hearing and when that hearing occurs.

 The “Average Disposition Time (Days)” is, on average, the number of days in between when an applicant asks for a Hearing, and when the Administrative Law Judge who hears their case actually makes a decision on that case.

 The “Average Approval Rate” is percentage at which cases are decided in favor of the applicant.

-As the table here and the chart below indicate, in 2021, both offices have hearing wait times slightly higher than the national average.
-However, the approval rates are awful statewide.
-The best performing office, Topeka KS, is a disappointing 30.1%.
+As the table here and the chart below indicate, in 2022, the Topeka KS office’s hearing wait time slightly higher than the national average.
+However, the approval rates are below average statewide.
+The best performing office, Topeka KS, is a disappointing 34.4%.